MrDXTR/MetroDeals/README.md

 ### Capstone Final Project

 ## Introduction
-This repository contains the source code for the "Online Deal Finder" application, developed as a part of the Capstone Final Project by the following students of B.Tech (Computer Science Engineering) at NIIT University:
+This repository contains the source code for an Online Deal Finder application, developed as a part of the Capstone Final Project by the following students of B.Tech (Computer Science Engineering) at NIIT University:
 - Parth Madaan (BT20HCS059)
 - Manav Chillar (BT20HCS212)
 - Parjanya Pandey (BT20HCS216)